Orlandinho/currency_converter/README.md

 ## What tools were used

 The api was built primarily with Node.js and Express.
 It's using SQLite as its database.
-Also, it uses some packages like dotenv, better-sqlite3 and nodemon.
-The api comes from [exchangerates api](https://exchangeratesapi.io)
+Also, it uses some packages like dotenv, better-sqlite3, jest, supertest and nodemon.
+The data used to calculate the currency rates comes from [exchangerates api](https://exchangeratesapi.io)

 ## Features and Purpose